-A voicemail recording is more important than you think it is.
+A business voicemail greeting is more important than you think it is.
 While many users pine away at intuitive user menus and expansive feature sets, many forget the importance of their recorded voicemail message.
 While this may not sound like a travesty, it could very well could be.

 Really think about it – You’re out of the office, it’s after business hours, or you’re otherwise indisposed, whatever the case may be, your voicemail is now tasked with representing you (and/or your company).
 No pressure, right?
 Your voicemail message is a platform that represents you to callers; therefore it’s ABSOLUTELY crucial that your message is perfect.